erf/sta/README.md

 sta
 ===

+Simple API for console applications.

-A simple terminal abstraction API for learning purposes.
+An experiment for learning purposes.

 ## Demos
 * Snake